gumgum/gumdrops/_stories/atoms/Select/README.md

 The `<Select>` component is used to allow the user to choose a value from a set of options.
 It is recommended that you wrap it with the `<FormGroup>` component.

 **NOTE**: This component can be controlled or uncontrolled.
 This component accepts any prop that you may want to add.
-The only drawback is that there is not validation for unlisted props.
+The only drawback is that there is not validation for unlisted props. **It is highly recommended that you use controlled components in React.**

 *Recommended Props*: `name`, `value`, `defaultValue`, `onChange`

 **OPTIONS NOTE**: The default format for your options is `{ name: 'my name', value: 'my value' }`.
 If your options are in a different format, you may pass in `customValue` and/or `customName` props to override the default values of "name" and "value".
 For example, if your data looks like `{ id: 'my id', value: 'my value' }`, you can pass in `customName="id"`.